Raleigh NC Visitors Guide

 Multiple Parking Locations

-Open 24 hours a day to the public.
+Open from dawn to dusk daily.
 Activities include a boardwalk, greenway trail, and historical sights.

 Dorthea Dix Park